0xSilkweave/solidity-ens-connector/README.md

 ### **Welcome 👋**
 Quick follow-through for connecting a React app to the Ethereum blockchain plus integrating ENS domain.

-1. create-next-app@latest
+Just for testing purposes.

-2. npm run dev
+1. npm run dev
-3. npm install web3modal
-4. npm install ethers
+2. Enjoy!

 ---